Penn State Sustainability Living Lab Collaboration Opportunities:

 The Sustainability Institute staff wants to hear about your proposals for using Penn State campuses, facilities, and power purchase agreements in courses, research, and outreach activities.
 SI and the Office of Physical Plant encourage the development of Living Laboratory projects that use and improve Penn State operations while directly enhancing the University’s academic, research and service activities.
 Desired projects increase the sustainability of our own operations, serve as model projects for others outside of Penn State, and directly benefit student education.

+This page will be updated with new opportunities as they arise.
 Please review the projects below and select which one(s) you'd like to submit a proposal for.
 You'll need to log in with your Penn State ID to access the online form where you can provide proposal details, including a project description, timeline, level of student involvement, funding needs, and intended outcomes.

-Current Living Lab Collaboration Opportunities
+Current Living Lab Collaboration Opportunities: